 I obtained my PhD in ‘Brain, Cognition and Behavior’ at the University of Barcelona.
-During my PhD, I investigated how attentional mechanisms assist language rule learning in different populations: infants, children with and without Specific Language Impairment and healthy adults, under the supervision of Ruth de Diego-Balaguer and Ferran Pons at the Cognition and Brain Plasticity Unit and the Attention, Perception and Language Acquisition Research Groups.
+During my PhD, I investigated how attentional mechanisms assist language rule learning in infants, children with and without Specific Language Impairment and healthy adults, under the supervision of Ruth de Diego-Balaguer and Ferran Pons at the Cognition and Brain Plasticity Unit and the Attention, Perception and Language Acquisition Research Groups.

 My main research objectives are: